-Modern slavery concerns connected to a Network Partners of third-party contractor
+Modern slavery concerns connected to a Network Partners or third-party contractors

-If there are any identified concerns about any network partner or their supplier tiers regarding the possible occurrence of modern slavery, the following actions must be taken:
+If there are any identified concerns about any network partner, a network partner's supplier tier, or an NCS supplier (who is not part of the delivery network) regarding the possible occurrence of modern slavery, the following actions must be taken:

-1) Concern is identified within the supply chain or in relation to a third-party contracted directly by the Trust: suppliers are required to inform the Trust's Director of Governance and Delivery of the concern.
-If the concern is raised directly with the Trust by an an individual or employee of a supplier/third-party contracting with the Trust, then the recipient of the report must inform the Trust's Director of Governance and Delivery accordingly

-2) The Trust's Director of Governance and Delivery will take appropriate action, which will require the involvement of and escalation to other personnel at the Trust
+- 1) Concern is identified within the supply chain: suppliers are required to inform their Trust point of contact, who will escalate it through the appropriate channels.
+The Trust's Chief Delivery and Experience Officer will be kept informed of high level incidents for appropriate reporting and governance. - 2)If the concern is raised directly with the Trust by an individual or employee of a supplier/third-party contracting with the Trust, then the recipient of the report will escalate it to their Department lead, keeping the Trust's Chief Delivery and Experience Officer informed accordingly. - 3) The Trust's Chief Delivery and Experience Officer will take appropriate action, which may include informing the Trust senior legal sponsor, CEO, board or government sponsor.

-NOTE: If an individual is, or group of people are, in immediate risk of danger or harm, the police must be immediately notified on 999\.
+NOTE: If an individual is, or group of people are, in immediate risk of danger or harm, the police must be immediately notified on 999.

 For concerns emanating from within the Network Partners and their supply tiers, the Management Partner will lead on next actions that are to be taken.
-This will be on a case-to-case basis.
+This will be on a case-by-case basis.
 Next steps should include:

-- Notifying the police - Contacting the Modern Slavery helpline (0800 0121 700) - With the individual's consent, completing a referral to the National Referral Mechanism (NRM) (national framework for identifying potential victim of human trafficking and modern slavery and providing appropriate care) (England and Wales/Scotland/Northern Ireland) - Referral to an external agency - Undertaking an investigation into the safeguarding of service users while participating in activities with the relevant supply chain partner - Suspending the contract with the relevant supply chain partner whilst an investigation is conducted
+- Notifying the police - Contacting the Modern Slavery helpline (0800 0121 700) - With the individual's consent, completing a referral to the National Referral Mechanism (NRM) (national framework for identifying potential victim of human trafficking and modern slavery and providing appropriate care) (England and Wales/Scotland/Northern Ireland)

+- Referral to an external agency - Undertaking an investigation into the safeguarding of service users while participating in activities with the relevant supply chain partner - Suspending the contract with the relevant supply chain partner whilst an investigation is conducted